-Acceptable Solutions Performance Criteria Compliance Asset Protection Zone es APZs are provided in accordance with Tables A1.12.2 and A1.12.3 based on the FFDI. potential building footprints must not be exposed to radiant heat levels exceeding 29 kW/m 2 on each proposed lot.
+Acceptable Solutions Performance Criteria Compliance Asset Protection Zon es APZs are provided in accordance with Tables A1.12.2 and A1.12.3 based on the FFDI. potential building footprints must not be exposed to radiant heat levels exceeding 29 kW/m 2 on each proposed lot.
 Complies with Acceptable Solution - APZs for the site have been provided in accordance with Table A1.12.2 of PBP 2019.
 APZs are managed in accordance with the requirements of Appendix 4.
 APZs are managed and maintained to prevent the spread of a fire towards the building.
 Complies with Acceptable Solution - APZs on site are to be managed in accordance with Appendix 4 of PBP 2019.
-APZs are wholly within the boundaries of the development site the APZs is provided in perpetuity Complies with Acceptable Solution - a 4m APZ to the east and a 10m APZ to the South and West are to be installed on site.
+APZs are wholly within the boundaries of the development site the APZs is provided in perpetuity Complies with Acceptable Solution - APZs are on site.
 APZs are located on lands with a slope less than 18 degrees.
 APZ maintenance is practical, soil stability is not compromised and the potential for crown fires is minimised.
 Complies with Acceptable Solution - APZs on site occur over land with slope <18°.
 Landscaping landscaping is in accordance with Appendix 4; and fencing is constructed in accordance with section 7.6. landscaping is designed and managed to minimise flame contact and radiant heat to buildings, and the potential for wind-driven embers to cause ignitions.
 Complies with Acceptable Solution - All landscaping within the site will meet the requirements of the acceptable solution.
+A ccess (General Requirer nents) property access roads are two-wheel drive, all -weather roads; firefighting vehicles are provided with safe, all-weather access to structures.
+Complies with Acceptable Solution - all property access roads are to comply with the acceptable solution. perimeter roads are provided for residential subdivisions of three or more allotments;